• Empowering California

 On my first day as Governor, I will declare homelessness a public health emergency in the state of California.
 Homelessness has reached an unacceptable level in our state, with over 170,000 people living on our streets.
 Under my leadership, no Californian will be without a roof over their head.
 We will take a comprehensive approach to this crisis, addressing both the immediate need for housing and the long-term issues of mental health, addiction, and unemployment.

-- Mental Health and Job Training: We’ll integrate mental health care, addiction recovery, and job training programs with housing, giving individuals the tools they need to rebuild their lives.
+• Mental Health and Job Training: We’ll integrate mental health care, addiction recovery, and job training programs with housing, giving individuals the tools they need to rebuild their lives and not depend on welfare long-term.

 Together, we will restore dignity, security, and hope to the Californians who have been left behind.